MaxwellMensah/agentic_engineering/context_engineering/README.md

 ContextBuilder(
     token_counter=my_tokenizer
 )

 ```

-This allows a model-specific tokenizer such as a Hugging Face tokenizer or another provider-specific tokenizer to be used when exact context accounting is required.
+This allows a model-specific tokenizer such as Google's native Gemini tokenizer or another provider-specific tokenizer to be used when exact context accounting is required.

 The architecture therefore separates **token-budget policy** from **token-counting implementation**.